 Here are my suggestions:

-Carefully weigh the cost: While about half of the top 50 programs are said to fully fund at least some of their students, most degree seekers will have to fork out some serious cash, ranging roughly between $20,000 to $80,000.
+Carefully weigh the cost: While these 50 programs are said to fully fund their students, most degree seekers will have to fork out some serious cash, ranging roughly between $20,000 to $80,000.
+A Facebook friend recently asked other writers how much their MFA student loans came to, and dozens of people who went to private schools said they were sitting on loans in the $250,000 range!
 That money can buy you a lot of editing, one-on-one coaching, and time.

 Know that an MFA is not an MBA: It will not immediately earn you more money or job opportunity.
 In fact, go ahead and assume you will not get this money back either through a book advance or teaching job.
-Can you still afford to spend the kind of money we’re talking about?
+Can you still afford to spend that kind of dough?

 Forget “time to write”: Unless you’re in a fully funded program, you’d better be getting a hell of a lot more than time.
 If that’s all you expect, take your money and live off of it for as long as you can and write all day.
 I’m not sure how the phrase “time to write” got popularized, but when I was considering an MFA, many grads told me that’s all an MFA was good for.
 With that thinking, I couldn’t afford it.
 I’d still be miffed about taking out student loans if I’d gotten anything less than I did – mentorship, community, instruction, support, fun, friendship, accountability, and a pretty balanced mix of enthusiasm and reality check.